 I haven’t written about renting washing machines before because I’d come to think of it as something from the past and no longer relevant.
-You can buy new ones so cheaply, but these days washing machines and other appliances often aren’t lasting very long, and they are less repairable.
-If you can’t afford to buy a really high quality appliance they can be more of a repair liability than ever so buying cheap can work out very expensive in the long run.
+You can buy new ones so cheaply, but these days washing machines and other appliances often aren’t lasting very long, and they are less repairable than ever before.
+If you can’t afford to buy a really high quality appliance they can be more of a repair liability than ever, so buying cheap can work out very expensive in the long run.
 Renting may make sense again for some.

 Renting appliances was very common in the past when they were very expensive to buy.
 It was so normal to rent that some people used to rent all their appliances, even relatively inexpensive ones like vacuum cleaners.
 People were afraid of future repair costs and there was a concern about being stuck with old features as appliances evolved (especially with brown goods).
 Renting felt safer, and of course didn’t require any large outlay of money.

 The main difference now is that although appliances are no longer so expensive to buy many are less reliable than they were in those days and don’t last anywhere near as long.
+They are being designed so as to be cheaper to manufacturer but less able to be repaired.
 More importantly, many are less repairable because of crazy spare parts prices and increasing labour costs.
-We are now in a situation where far too many appliances are being written off at often very young ages due to being too expensive to repair.
-(Check out the “how long did your last washing machine last? poll on this page how long should a washing machine last?)
+We are now in a situation where far too many appliances are being written off at often very young ages due to being too expensive to repair. (check out my poll on the right column – or below if on mobile – to see how long washing machines are lasting according to my readers).